ContactExplorer: Contact Coverage-Guided Exploration for General-Purpose Dexterous Manipulation: Contact Coverage-Guided Exploration

 \subsection{Energy-Based Reaching Reward}

-While the contact coverage reward directly encourages exploration after contact occurs, relying solely on post-contact rewards can be sample-inefficient since there is no guidance before the contact is made, thus the robot can only rely on random noise to discover novel contacts.
-To provide guidance in a pre-contact form, we design an energy-based reaching reward that encourages the policy to move toward under-explored contact regions before physical contact is established.
+While the contact coverage reward encourages exploration after contact occurs, it provides no guidance before contact is established.
+To facilitate pre-contact exploration, we introduce an energy-based reaching objective that guides the policy toward under-explored contact patterns.

-For each finger $f$, we define a contact energy function that measures how close the finger is to object surface regions that have low contact coverage of the current object state cluster:
+For each finger $f$, we define a contact energy: